-Nedap AVI is the perfect fit to any long range vehicle access and driver authorization application.
+Nedap AVI is the perfect fit for any long-range vehicle access and driver authorization application.
 Our global network of subsidiaries, partners and distributors ensure that our clients receive reliable products with the maximum value for their money.

 What are TRANSIT readers?

-TRANSIT readers represent the latest in technology for fullfilling long range vehicle identification needs.
-The TRANSIT reader is a long range RFID reader with a wide variety of interfaces to ensure seamless and flexible integration.
+TRANSIT readers represent the latest in technology for fulfilling long range vehicle identification needs.
+The TRANSIT reader is a long-range RFID reader with a wide variety of interfaces to ensure seamless and flexible integration.
 The TRANSIT Standard reader consists of a controller with a built-in antenna for quick, easy installation.
 The TRANSIT Standard reader enables automatic identification of AVI tags from distances up to 10 meters.

 Why TRANSIT readers?

 Due to the long read range, the reader can be installed out of the reach of vandals.
 This makes the TRANSIT ideal for use in combination with large gates and large vehicles.
 The identification lobe of the reader is a directed beam, offering precise determination of the detection area.
-The TRANSIT Reader is an ideal augmentation to any existing installation for perimeter security or data collection of vehicle related activities.
+The TRANSIT Reader is an ideal augmentation to an existing installation for perimeter security or data collection of vehicle-related activities.

 UHF readers and tags